Scaled Quail

 Night Time Roosting

-Scaled quail roost on the ground tail to tail in a tight circle so that a bird is facing every direction to be on the lookout for danger.
+Scaled quail roost on the ground tail to tail in a tight circle so that a bird faces every direction to be on the lookout for danger.

 Mating

 Scaled quail breeding season begins in April.
-Males perch on top of some high vantage point such as a fence post or a bush and give their mating call.
-This consists of a high-pitched squawk or whock.
+Males perch on top of a high vantage point, such as a fence post or a bush, and give their mating call, which consists of a high-pitched squawk or whock.
 They make this noise repeatedly, especially in the early morning hours.
-Once they’ve found their mate, they sing less or not at all once they get down to the building of nests.
+Once they’ve found their mate, they sing less or not at all once they get down to building nests.

 To court, their mate males perform displays known as tidbiting, where they peck the ground and erect the feathers on their neck and hips.
 Additionally, they bob their heads and prance around with high steps.